 Five Practical Ideas for Lesson Starters

 These lesson starters should all be adapted to reflect the content of your lesson.
-Whilst these ideas have been adapted from the resources that accompany Creative Education’s course on Outstanding Geography Lessons, they are suitable for a wide range of subjects and are all designed to require few resources and only a little preparation.
+Whilst these ideas have been adapted from the resources that accompany our in-house course on Outstanding Geography Lessons, they are suitable for a wide range of subjects and are all designed to require few resources and only a little preparation.

 - Prepare a list of concepts, ideas or objects that relate to the lesson you are about to teach.